 Se volete comunicare in Italiano, fate pure.
 Ma in Inglese ho più cose carine da consigliarvi.
 Se NON parlate Inglese, le cose di cui possiamo parlare si riducono di parecchio.

-My two kids occupy 95% of what time I don't spend sleeping or working.
-I'm officially Last Generation, and I love it.
-Further reproduction is off-the-table, given the lack of space, hands and money, in that order.
+My two kids occupy a big share of what time I don't spend sleeping or working.
+I'm officially Old Generation, and I love it.
+Further reproduction is off-the-table, given the lack of space, hands and money, in this order.

-Teaching is the job I always wanted to have; it defines a big part of what I "am", rather than what I "do".
-I believe that children are the future etc etc. On the other hand, it's not the most profitable of jobs.
-So, money comes (slower) and goes (faster), since I'm currently the only provider, because of crisis blah blah.
+Teaching is my life-job; it defines a big part of what I "am", rather than what I "do".
+I believe that children are the future etc etc. On the other hand, it's not the most profitable of jobs, and I'm currently the only breadwinner because of crisis blah blah.
+So, money comes (slower) and goes (faster).

-As a result, we currently spend way less in traveling than we used to, so we are limiting ourselves to small-time trips or hosting friends and acquaintances (including you, why not).
-So far, we hit Holland, England and Egypt.
-We have favors to cash in, from Argentina, Bahrain and the Philippines.
-Future projects include Iceland, Malta, New Zealand, northeast US, but our dream vacation is a US West Coast road trip: I've been there already on my own, I really want to bring my family there, I have a two-week route already planned, and that will need a LOT of savings.
+- dream vacation: US West Coast road trip.
+I've been there already on my own, I really want to bring my family there, I have a two-week route already planned, and that will need a LOT of savings.

 I have a lot of interest into Cognitive Sciences, and generally speaking in what makes a mind tick.
-I considered it as a second degree (my first being in Math), but things got knotty.
-Meantime my wife, with her unemployed-spare-time is trying her luck with IT.
+I considered it as a second degree (my first being in Math), but meantime my wife, with her unemployed-spare-time is trying her luck with IT.

 - Terry Pratchett's Discworld trivia and quotes